Start Date

 What is protected learning time?

-The NMC does not require nursing associate apprentices to be supernumerary while learning in practice, but the student must have protected learning time.
-The decision about how this is provided is for education providers and practice placement partners.
 All students must be supervised when they are learning in practice.
 The level of supervision will depend on level of risk associated with particular tasks or interventions, and the competence and confidence of the student.
 Protected learning time (PLT) is an NMC requirement defined as ‘time is designated time in which students are supported to learn’ (NMC 2018).

 Contract

-Students are advised to review their contractual agreement with their employing organisation on application to ensure they will meet course requirements for workplace learning for the duration of their course
+Students are advised to review their contractual agreement with their employing Organisation on application to ensure they will meet course requirements for workplace learning for the duration of their course

 The programme aims to produce compassionate, competent and confident Nursing Associates who will qualify with a Level 5 Foundation Degree.
 They will be able to deliver a wide range of skills including; clinical, care and interpersonal.
 These are underpinned by a systematic knowledge base.